denis-yuen/write_api_experiment/README.md

 # Write API Service and Client

-This is an experimental service aimed at two tasks
+This is a service aimed at two tasks
 1. Providing a concrete reference implementation of a proposed GA4GH [Write API](https://github.com/ga4gh/tool-registry-schemas/blob/feature/write_api_presentation/src/main/resources/swagger/ga4gh-tool-discovery.yaml).
 2. Providing a utility for developers to convert plain CWL/WDL files and Dockerfiles into [GitHub](https://github.com) repos storing those plain CWL/WDL files and [Quay.io](https://quay.io) repos storing Docker images built from those Dockerfiles.
 This can be used by those converting tools described in other formats into "Dockstore-friendly" tools that can be quickly registered and published in Dockstore by using the Write API Client's publish command or programmatically via the Dockstore API.
+It is an alternative to using a GUI to register tools on Dockstore.

 ## End Users
 This is intended to be used by: